eccol/odin-facebook/README.md

 The goal is to build a Facebook clone with the following features:

-* Users can send friend requests
+* ~~Users can send friend requests~~ DONE
-* Users must accept friend requests to become friends
+* ~~Users must accept friend requests to become friends~~ DONE
-* Friend requests appear in a notification section
+* Friend requests appear in a notification section (Works but is ugly, will improve)
-* Users can create posts
+* ~~Users can create posts~~ DONE
-* Users can like posts
+* Users can like posts (Works but does not display yet)
-* Users can comment on posts
+* Users can comment on posts (Works but is ugly, will improve)
-* The homepage displays recent posts from the current user and their friends
+* ~~The homepage displays recent posts from the current user and their friends~~ DONE
-* Users can edit their profile information
+* Users can edit their profile information (Works but needs DRYing up)
-* The user's profile page displays profile information and posts
+* The user's profile page displays profile information and posts (Works for general user pages, not the profile page)
-* A user index page lists users so friend requests can be sent
+* A user index page lists users so friend requests can be sent (Works but is ugly, will improve)

 After those, I will work on implementing these features:

 * Posts can be text or images
-* Users can upload profile pictures
+* Users can upload profile pictures (Works but does not display anywhere yet)
 * Users can sign in with a real Facebook account
 * Welcome emails and friend request notification emails